Chinese soldiers help clean up Hong Kong streets, but violence flares again

 In August, Beijing moved thousands of troops across the border into Hong Kong in what state news agency Xinhua described as a routine rotation.
 Foreign envoys and security analysts estimate up to 12,000 troops are now based across Hong Kong - more than double the usual garrison number.

-Standing beside a black flag with the slogan “Liberate Hong Kong, Revolution of our Times,” James Wong, 23, was among a handful of protesters still manning a bridge at Baptist University.
+Standing beside a black flag with the slogan “Liberate Hong Kong, Revolution of our Times,” James Wong, 23, was among protesters manning a bridge at Baptist University.

 “We didn’t want to confront the people and the PLA troops directly,” he told Reuters.
 “We are not directly against the PLA, but rather the government.
 But the PLA should not leave their base because this is Hong Kong territory.”